 Description of parameter: Sea ice transmittance quantifies the ability of sea ice to let light penetrating the water.
 It is measured as the ratio between the downwelling irradiances taken below and above the sea ice respectively.
-Sea
+Sea ice albedo quantifies the ability of sea ice to reflect light back to the atmosphere.
+It is measured as the ratio between the upwelling and downwelling irradiances taken above the sea ice.

 System description: The three quantities of interest (down/up-welling irradiances above the ice, downwelling irradiance below the ice) are measured simultaneously by 3 similar spectral scalar irradiance meters (Trios Ramses ACC-VIS).
 The Ramses taking under-ice measurement needs to be deployed thanks to a dedicated steal arm.
 The 3 radiometers are powered and connected to a unique field laptop via a Trios IPS104 communication box.
-On the laptop, the MSDA_XE software is used for triggering and storing the measurement triggering mode, calibration files) beforehand.
+On the laptop, the MSDA_XE software is used for triggering and storing the measurements into ascii files.
+It needs to be installed and configured (measurement triggering mode, calibration files) beforehand.
 Its use requires a person previously trained by one of the responsibles of the method.